raspy135/Qun-synthesizer/README.md

 FM (ABC) FREQ

-	Oscillator (ABC)’s frequency (multiple of frequency of D) It cannot be adjust to the exact frequency of hamonics (2,3,4,5..)
+	Oscillator (ABC)’s frequency (multiple of frequency of D) When FM FREQ SNAP (In ENV3/4 Other submenu) is off, it be adjust to the exact frequency of hamonics (2,3,4,5..).
+If you want clean FM sound, turn FM FREQ SNAP on.
-	It's design decision.

 ### PRM:ENV3/4 / Other

-OSC1 KEYSYNC SW
+OSC1/2 KEYSYNC

 	Frequency lock SW for OSC1.
-When it's OFF, it will ignore MIDI note.
+When it's OFF(Indicated as "N"), it will ignore MIDI note.

-OSC2 KEYSYNC SW

-	Frequency lock SW for OSC2
+FM FREQ SNAP SW

+	Frequency snapping for FM.
+When it's ON, FM sound will be clear, no detune.
+	When it's OFF, FM has more character, signature sound.

 Clipping